Tik Tik Tik (1981 film): Production

 Tik Tik Tik is Radha's second film as an actress after Alaigal Oivathillai released earlier the same year.
 Her and Madhavi's costumes were designed by Vani Ganapathy.
-Assistant director Manobala made a cameo appearance in the film.
+Manobala, then an assistant director under Bharathiraja, made a cameo appearance in the film.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Poo Malarinthida" is set to the raga Kharaharapriya.
+The song "Tham Tharikida Tharikida Thom", also known as "Poo Malarinthida", is set to the Carnatic raga Kharaharapriya.